tdr2d/ovh_pricelist/README.md

 Webpage showing OVHcloud catalogue and calculator.
 Aim is to browse quickly the vast OVHcloud catalog with all the derivatives.

-Prices are taken from api.ovh.com for different countries including Europe, Canada and the USA.
+Prices are taken from api.ovh.com for different countries including Europe, Canada.
 Official prices can be found at :
 - Private Cloud https://www.ovhcloud.com/en/hosted-private-cloud/vmware/prices/
 - Public Cloud https://www.ovhcloud.com/fr/public-cloud/prices/
 - Baremetal Cloud https://www.ovhcloud.com/fr/bare-metal/prices/

+It does not support the USA.

 ## Live
 * Pricelist https://pricelist.ovh